Khaled bin Ouda bin Mohammed al-Harbi: Fighting for Islam

-Settled in Bosnia
+Bosnia

 Following their successful war of liberation, in 1995, the new Republic of Bosnia and Herzegovina offered citizenship to all foreign volunteers who had fought on their behalf.

-Al-Harbi settled in Bosnia, until arrest warrants were issued against him, and eighteen other men, in 1997.
-The allegation against Al-Harbi was that he had provided a safehouse for terrorists.
+Al-Harbi settled in Bosnia until 1997, when arrest warrants were issued against him and 18 other men, alleging that they had provided a safehouse for terrorists.

 Al-Harbi disappeared from the time his arrest warrant was issued and his appearance in a video taped in late 2001 where he had an extended conversation with Osama bin Laden.

-Appearance with Osama bin Laden
+Appearance with bin Laden

-The U.S. Department of Defense released a videotape on December 13, 2001 showing Osama bin Laden having an extended conversation with an old acquaintance about the attack of 9-11.
+The U.S. Department of Defense released a videotape on December 13, 2001, showing Osama bin Laden having an extended conversation with an old acquaintance about the September 11 attacks.

 Initially bin Laden's friend's identity was unidentified.

 Commentators speculated that the unknown friend was an important al Qaeda financier, because he did not rise when bin Laden entered the room.

 By December 16, 2001 Al Harbi had been identified.

 Time magazine reported that unidentified U.S. officials described al Harbi as being "a confidant and spiritual sounding board for bin Laden," but not an al Qaeda member."

 Time reported that Nawaf Obaid, who they identified as a Saudi security analyst, said al-Harbi is cooperating.
 Obaid called al-Harbi a "very successful recruiter".

 In the tape, Khaled al-Harbi states that the tape was being made at the arrangement of the brothers who support al Qaida: